 What Will You Study

 Lancaster’s joint French Studies and English Literature degree is taught by the Department of Languages and Cultures in conjunction with the Department of English and Creative Writing.
-The Times and Sunday Times Good University Guide 2017 places us 2nd in the UK for French and 11th for English.
+This degree includes an international placement in year 3.

 Your French Studies programme enables you to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In English Literature you will study a wide range of authors, genres, historical periods, literary movements, techniques and critical approaches.